 Many arterial segments used by C/CAG for CMP purposes (called "CMP Segments") span several blocks and include multiple signals and/or stop controlled intersections.
 If an Intersection Segment is defined as a segment from one controlled intersection to the next, the CMP segments are a collection of consecutive Intersection Segments.
 INRIX segmentation, known as TMC segments, are many times longer or shorter than the desired limits for the CMP Segments.
 CoPLAN methodology of travel time estimation can calculate average speeds at the Intersection Segment level and these data can be aggregated to calculate the average speeds at the CMP segment level.
 The average speed on each CMP segment is computed as the ratio of total length of the segment to the sum of average travel time on each individual intersection segment within the CMP segment.
-The average travel time on each intersection segment is computed as the arithmetic mean of travel times of accumulated data within the TMC segment.
+The average travel time of accumulated data within the TMC segment.
 The average speed thus accounts for time in motion and time spent at the signals or stop signs.